-Evolutionary biology aims at identifying the forces that drive species evolution and understanding how these forces shape the biodiversity.
+Evolutionary biology aims at identifying the forces that drive species evolution and understanding how these forces in interaction with the environment shape the biodiversity.
 Among them, I have a peculiar interest for the process of natural selection.
-It is indeed natural selection that explains why phenotypes so often match their environment.
-In the group, we are studying the genetic determinism of adaptation with a focus on the role of genomic structural variants (short insertions / deletions, gene duplications / deletions, copy number variations, inversions etc.), using both plant and animal models.
+It is indeed natural selection that explains the adequacy between phenotypes and their environment.
+In my research group we are studying the genetic architecture underlying phenotypic traits involved in adaptation to environmental variation with a special focus on structural variations (aka macro-mutations).
+Our research finds outcome in plant breeding but also in conservation genetics.